nazunalika/linux-guide-and-hints/source/el/sysadmin.rst

 Deploy Bacula Server
 ++++++++++++++++++++

 Bacula is a backup service.
 It is actually confusing to setup.
 It's not easy.
-There are plenty of write-ups for bacula and CentOS 7, RHEL/Rocky 8.
+There are plenty of write-ups for bacula and CentOS 7, RHEL/Enterprise Linux 8.
 The digital ocean write-ups are complete, but do NOT give you everything you need to know to do it "correct" or to succeed completing this portion.

 Your server will need the following: